Our Order of Service

-Congregational Scripture Reading - In addition to the sermon text, we read a portion of Scripture.
+Congregational Scripture Reading - We read another portion of Scripture in addition to the sermon text.

 [Sacrament of Baptism] as occasions arise - Baptisms are administered upon the request of Christian parents of their child [we practice covenantal baptism] and new believers [if never previously baptized in a Christian Church via Trinitarian baptism].
 All those who are baptized are initiated into the membership of the church.
 Baptism is no mere ceremony, but a means of grace, blessing, and growth for believers and their children.